This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 The penalty for a first offense of illegal possession of alcohol by a person under age 21 is multi-part.
 It includes a fine up to $750, 30 hours of community service and at least 60 days of license suspension.

 A second conviction includes fines up to $750, 30 hours of community service, and 60 days of license suspension.
 The court may also require alcohol abuse counseling.
+Of course, the offender pays the costs.

 For a third offense, the fine increases up to $950.
 Otherwise, the penalties are the same as for the second conviction.